Sigmmma/c20/src/content/h1/tags/model_collision_geometry/readme.md

 Pathfinding spheres are spherical markers on objects that AI actively avoid walking into.
 This helps because it allows the author of the model to tell the AI exactly where not to go.
 So it won't walk into walls, or rocks or trees.

 As far as we know all object types can make use of pathfinding spheres.
+Note that pathfinding spheres outside the object's bounding sphere are ignored.

 ## How to add them
 Pathfinding spheres are imported from the collision jms file of your object.
 They are marked with `#pathfinder` and their radius is the actual radius that the AI will avoid walking in relation to the mid-point.